 Who not to vote for

 The lead editorial in Saturday's Intelligencer did not endorse any candidate for the West Virginia Supreme Court.
 Instead, it was a 230-word editorial on the candidate we should not vote for.
 With the title, "One Candidate Not to Support," it was not hard to guess who that might be.
-Of course, it's the . . .
+Of course, . . .

 Just doing their job

 As we get closer to West Virginia's election in May we are bound to read more and more about Judge Brent Benjamin.
 (He's a local "newspaper" favorite!)
 Yesterday's and today's "newspapers" got us off to a good start.

 Benjamin probably won't get $3 million from Blankenship this time

 The 2nd half of today's Mike Myer column marks the opening salvo in the Intelligencer's attempt to get State Supreme Court Justice Brent Benjamin re-elected.